 VPC Endpoints (PrivateLink)

 Create an interface VPC endpoint for Bedrock so all inference traffic routes through your private VPC — no public internet exposure.
-Endpoint policies let you restrict which models and operations the endpoint serves.
+Endpoint policies restrict which models and operations the endpoint serves.

 Data not used for training

-By default, AWS does not use your prompts or completions to train foundation models.
+AWS does not use your prompts or completions to train foundation models by default.
 Your data stays in your AWS account and is not shared with Anthropic or other model providers.

 HIPAA eligibility

-Bedrock is included in the AWS HIPAA BAA, making it eligible for workloads that involve Protected Health Information (PHI).
-Verify the current list of HIPAA-eligible services before building.
+Bedrock is included in the AWS HIPAA BAA, making it eligible for workloads involving Protected Health Information (PHI).
+Verify the current eligible services list before building.

 Encryption at rest & in transit

 All data is encrypted in transit using TLS 1.2+.
-At rest, you can use AWS-managed keys or your own KMS Customer Managed Keys (CMK) for Knowledge Bases and fine-tuning data.
+At rest, use AWS-managed keys or your own KMS Customer Managed Keys (CMK) for Knowledge Bases and fine-tuning data.

 IAM permission model

 Fine-grained IAM policies control access at the model level.
-You can restrict a Lambda to Haiku only, prevent specific roles from accessing Opus, or require MFA for model access changes.
+Restrict a Lambda to Haiku only, prevent roles from accessing Opus, or require MFA for model access changes.

 AWS CloudTrail

-Every model invocation, Knowledge Base query, and Agent action is logged in CloudTrail.
-This gives you a full audit trail — who called what model, with what parameters, and when.
+Every model invocation, Knowledge Base query, and Agent action is logged in CloudTrail — a full audit trail of who called what model, with what parameters, and when.

-Bedrock also supports model invocation logging — an opt-in feature that saves full request and response payloads to an S3 bucket or CloudWatch Logs.
+Bedrock supports model invocation logging — an opt-in feature that saves full request and response payloads to S3 or CloudWatch Logs.
 Invaluable for debugging, auditing, and post-hoc analysis.
-Enable it per region in the Bedrock console settings.
+Enable it per region in the Bedrock console.

 Bedrock Guardrails